wannabewayno/Project-Rundown/README.md

   * "test" we see that no tests are specified
   * "start" this will run ```node server.js``` which will run server.js through node
   * "watch" will run ```nodemon server.js``` which will run server.js through nodemon (if installed)
-    * nodemon is a 3rd party dependency that is used during developement to restart a server if any changes to the file running the server occur. nodemon is not listed as a dependency for this project (most devs will have this installed globally on their machine as standard, like myself)
+    * nodemon is a 3rd party dependency that is used during developement to restart a server if any changes to server.js occur.
+    * nodemon is not listed as a dependency for this project (most devs will have this installed globally on their machine as standard, like myself)
-    * usually this this listed a dev-dependency, but in-case it is omitted.
+    * usually this is listed as a dev-dependency, but in-case it is omitted.
 You can learn more about nodemon here -> <a href="https://www.npmjs.com/package/nodemon">nodemon</a>

 ##### "dependencies"
 <img src="./images/dependencies.PNG"/>

-Here we see the all the dependencies that package.json installed when we ran ```npm install```
+Here we see the all the dependencies that package.json installed when we run ```npm install```

 ##### bcryptjs